 - Watch the added extras when you make your green smoothie.
 If you’re looking to make a weight loss smoothie or low calorie smoothie, you want to make it filling and low in calories, without sacrificing taste or nutritional content.
 That means watching portions.
 How much nut butter and fruit are you adding?
 See more on how to make a weight loss smoothie.

 - Green smoothies and green juices are best consumed immediately upon making.
 However, if you must blend or juice some time ahead of when you’ll be drinking it, store your smoothie or juice in a narrow, airtight glass container and fill it to the rim to minimize oxidation.

-Important Tip!
-Add a teaspoon of oil, such as extra virgin coconut oil, fish oil, cod liver oil, coconut oil and evening primrose oil (I like Udo’s Choice Oil Blend a mix of Omega 3, 6 and 9 oils).
+- Add a teaspoon of oil, such as extra virgin coconut oil, fish oil, cod liver oil, coconut oil and evening primrose oil (or try Udo’s Choice Oil Blend a mix of Omega 3, 6 and 9 oils).
 Many of the nutrients are fat soluble, such as Vitamin K, which means some fat is needed by the body for proper assimilation.

-There are lots of different greens out there, allowing you to experiment with different green to find a combination that best suits your tastes and needs:
+There are lots of different greens out there, allowing you to experiment with different greens to find a combination that best suits your tastes and needs: